 $120.00

 Table Saw Basics

 The table saw is the centerpiece of any woodworking shop.
 However, many people are not getting the best performance from this critical machine.
-We will cover such topics as safe operations, how to tune up your saw for peak performance, how to check it during use, and tricks and tips to make sure it continues to perform as you want it to.
+We will cover such topics as safe operations, proper blade selection, how to check it during use, and tricks and tips to make sure it continues to perform as you want it to.
 Hands on work will include basic rip cuts and cross cuts.

-(CLS874)
+$120.00